Dacello/phoenix_example/presentation.md

 I knew there must be some public API out there that I could use for this... and it turns out there is!

 I found https://pokeapi.co/, which has a _ton_ of data; in fact way more than I want.
-Unfortunately, this API is really specific to the Pokemon video games (which are great, but I haven't played them since red/blue)
-I decided it would be good enough for now, at least for an example application (even if I might need a different dataset to make a deck building app)
+Unfortunately, this API is really specific to the Pokemon video games (which are great, but I haven't played them since red/blue).
+I decided it would be good enough for now, at least for an example application (even if I might need a different dataset to make a deck building app that I might actually use IRL...)

-Interestingly, this API offers both REST and GraphQL APIs.
+Interestingly, PokeAPI offers both REST and GraphQL APIs.

 https://pokeapi.co/docs/v2
 https://beta.pokeapi.co/GraphQL/console/